Summer at Camp Orkila

 For specific positions, which will be operating Y vehicles, we do pre-employment drug testing.

-We also have the ability to do suspicion of use testing, if you showed signs of being impaired at work, we could test you based on suspicion, if you did not pass that test you would be fired.
+The Y does hold the ability to do suspicion of use testing, if a staff member shows signs of being impaired at work, they may be tested based on suspicion.
+If they did not pass that test their employment with the Y would be terminated.

-We are testing for both legal and illegal substances.
+We test for both legal and illegal substances.

-All trainings will take place at YMCA Camp Orkila.
+All employment begins with staff training.
+Trainings are paid and will take place at YMCA Camp Orkila.
 Training dates may be flexible or subject to change.

 *We offer midsummer start dates for a variety of positions.